 - Breast Biopsy: A breast biopsy is usually the first test you will undergo if your doctor suspects you might have breast cancer.
 During a biopsy, a surgeon takes a sample of fluid or tissue from your breast, which will then be sent to a pathologist for analysis.
 The pathology report will tell whether cancer cells are present in the sample and, if so, the type of cancer.

 - Excision (surgical removal): If the biopsy reveals a finding of cancer, the next step is usually surgery to remove the cancer, which will be sent to a pathologist.
 The excision pathology report will contain a synoptic summary, which details the characteristics of the cancer.
 This report helps your doctor develop a personalized treatment plan.

 Biopsy and excision pathology reports are set up in a similar way.
-The biggest difference is that an excision pathology report will include important information on the stage of your cancer, such as stage IV breast cancer, which can’t be determined based on a biopsy.
+The biggest difference is that an excision pathology report will include important information on the stage of your cancer, ranging from Stage 1 to 4.